bcgov/drake-example/README.md

     like a package.
   - Write analysis code in the `code/` directory as normal R code.
-  - Use `drake::code_to_plan()` to bring those R scripts into your drake plan.
-In this example, those actions are stored in `_drake.R`
+  - Use `drake::code_to_plan()` to bring those R scripts into your drake plan as *targets*.
+The plan and the targets are stored in `_drake.R`.
+For many of its processes, `drake` will automatically look for that `_drake.R` file.
-  - The `exec_drake.R` file is the main control file for the project.
-    The most important element of this script is the `drake::make()` function.
-This file also sources all other main files.
+  - The `exec_drake.R` and the `DESCRIPTION` files are the main control files for the project.
+The most important element of this script is the `drake::make()` or `drake::r_make` functions.
+This file also sources all other required files.

 ## Inspiration